-Cut straight across the first few fields and then bear left, keeping the field boundary on your left.
+Cut straight across the first two fields and then bear left, keeping the field boundary on your left.
 Crossover the railway by a small stone, farm track bridge and take the left hand gate into the next field.

 Carefully make your way down the slope, joining the nearby track can help, but don’t let it divert you.
-Head for the far corner to find a stile that takes you into the woods.
+Head for the left corner to find a stile that takes you into the woods.
 It can get very wet underfoot, but this is helped by a collection of decked paths, which also help guide you in the right direction.
 At the bottom, St Edwolds church in Stockwood comes into view, with its unique bell turret.
 It is the smallest church in Dorset, one of the smallest in England.
 Again it’s worth an explore, accessible via a small stone footbridge.